 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-For example, exposing skin to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for many cancers.
+Some risk factors, like smoking, can be changed.
+Others, like a person’s age or family history, can’t be changed.

 Scientists have found that certain risk factors make a woman more likely to develop vaginal cancer.
-But many women with vaginal cancer don’t have any apparent risk factors.
+But many women with vaginal cancer don’t have any clear risk factors.
 And even if a woman with vaginal cancer has one or more risk factors, it’s impossible to know for sure how much that risk factor contributed to causing the cancer.

 DES-related clear cell adenocarcinoma is more common in the vagina than the cervix.
 The risk appears to be greatest in those whose mothers took the drug during their first 16 weeks of pregnancy.
 Their average age when they are diagnosed is 19 years.
-Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 35 – past the age of highest risk.
+Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 45 – past the age of highest risk.
 But a woman is not safe from a DES-related cancer at any age.
-Doctors do not know exactly how long women remain at risk.
+Doctors don't know exactly how long women remain at risk.

 DES daughters have an increased risk of developing clear cell carcinomas, but women don’t have to be exposed to DES for clear cell carcinoma to develop.
 In fact, women were diagnosed with this type of cancer before DES was invented.